Afcon: Nigeria can be shocked in Group B, warns Wilfred Ndidi | Goal.com

 The Leicester City midfielder ended the 2018-19 Premier League season as the best tackler with 123 completed tackles.

-During the campaign, he faced some of the continent's best stars including Egypt's Mohamed Salah, Senegal's Sadio Mane and Algeria's Riyad Mahrez whom he has picked as the toughest.
+During the campaign, he faced the continent's best stars including Egypt's Mohamed Salah, Senegal's Sadio Mane and Algeria's Riyad Mahrez whom he has picked as the toughest.

 "Salah is a very good player, I played against him three times, he is a great finisher and very fast.
 Mane is also a very good player," he continued.